2005 Anguillian general election: Results

 All 6 incumbents who sought re-election kept their seats in the election.
 The only change took place in Valley North where the previous representative, Eric Reid, stood down and was succeeded by Evans McNeil Rogers.

+By constituency

 Aftermath

 The day after the elections was declared a national holiday and the four elected members of the Anguilla United Front were sworn into government by the Governor Alan Huckle.
 Following the election, Albert Hughes, left the Anguilla Strategic Alliance and joined the government.
 This meant the opposition was evenly split between the Anguilla Strategic Alliance and the Anguilla United Movement, so the Governor did not appoint a Leader of the Opposition.